Turbocharger: Variable-geometry

 Variable-geometry turbochargers (also known as variable-nozzle turbochargers) are used to alter the effective aspect ratio of the turbocharger as operating conditions change.
-This is done with the use of adjustable vanes located inside the turbine housing between the inlet and turbine, these vanes affect flow of gases towards the turbine.
+This is done with the use of adjustable vanes located inside the turbine housing between the inlet and turbine, which affect flow of gases towards the turbine.
 Some variable-geometry turbochargers use a rotary electric actuator to open and close the vanes, while others use a pneumatic actuator.

 If the turbine's aspect ratio is too large, the turbo will fail to create boost at low speeds; if the aspect ratio is too small, the turbo will choke the engine at high speeds, leading to high exhaust manifold pressures, high pumping losses, and ultimately lower power output.
 By altering the geometry of the turbine housing as the engine accelerates, the turbo's aspect ratio can be maintained at its optimum.
 Because of this, variable-geometry turbochargers often have reduced lag, a lower boost threshold, and greater efficiency at higher engine speeds.
 The benefit of variable-geometry turbochargers is that the optimum aspect ratio at low engine speeds is very different from that at high engine speeds.

 Electrically-assisted turbochargers

 An electrically-assisted turbocharger combines a traditional exhaust-powered turbine with an electric motor, in order to reduce turbo lag.
-This differs from an electric supercharger, which solely use an electric motor to power the compressor.
+Recent advancements in electric turbocharger technology, such as mild hybrid integration, have enabled turbochargers to start spooling before exhaust gases provide adequate pressure.
+This can further reduce turbo lag and improve engine efficiency, especially during low-speed driving and frequent stop-and-go conditions seen in urban areas.
+This differs from an electric supercharger, which solely uses an electric motor to power the compressor.

 Compressor

 The compressor draws in outside air through the engine's intake system, pressurises it, then feeds it into the combustion chambers (via the inlet manifold).
-The compressor section of the turbocharger consists of an impeller, a diffuser and a volute housing.
-The operating characteristics of a compressor is described by the compressor map.
+The compressor section of the turbocharger consists of an impeller, a diffuser, and a volute housing.
+The operating characteristics of a compressor are described by the compressor map.